A 19-year-old boy is dating a 17 year-old-girl from the local high school.

 No problem.
 There is only a two-year difference in age and nowadays that's

-minor and lives in California, he can be prosecuted for Statutory Rape
+sex with the minor and lives in California, he can be prosecuted for Statutory Rape even

-even if the sex was willing and consensual.
-That's because in the
+if the sex was willing and consensual.
+That's because in the eyes

 of his or her age (under 18).
 The age of the victim who is incapable of